 The animist perspective is inspired by the way that contemporary indigenous populations apply “indigenous knowledge” to contemporary topics like environmental activism, the broad struggle against colonialism, extraction capitalism and coping with climate change.
 In this respect, however, it is important to note that we do not claim indigeneity for ourselves.
 There are a number of important reasons to avoid this particular label:

-• We support indigenous struggles: We therefore want to avoid compromising actual indigenous empowerment initiatives by undermining the concept of indigeneity, by extending it to majority populations that are beneficiaries of white and settler privilege. (see this)
+• We support indigenous struggles: We therefore want to avoid compromising actual indigenous empowerment initiatives.
+This could be the outcome if the concept of indigeneity was undermined by extending it to majority populations that are beneficiaries of white and settler privilege. (see this) This has concrete implications.
+As an academic discipline, majority animism such as Nordic Animism should be practiced from institutes of existing adjacent fields of study, but not in centres and institutes for indigenous studies as this would divert ressources away from the protection and devleopment of indigenous knowledge.

 • We embrace history: Claiming “indigeneity” risks subsuming a kind of ownership that could eject a large segment of descendants of Europeans outside of Europe from the right to this knowledge